Minister's Island 2 times a day

 The Stables on Minister's Island

-The farm buildings of the van Hornes also testify to the ingenuity of this man: his ideas flowed into the construction of the stables as well as in the breeding of certain cattle breeds.
-Van Horne showed great interest in the agricultural use of the island.
-This even went so far as to allow him to deliver fresh vegetables and fruit daily from Minister's Island by rail - no matter where he was in Canada at the time.
-Practically, if the railway line belongs to you, right?
+The Van Hornes' farm buildings also testify to this man's inventiveness.
+His ideas flowed into the construction of the stables as well as the breeding of certain cattle breeds.
+Van Horne showed great interest in the island's agricultural use.
+This even went so far as to have fresh vegetables and fruit delivered daily by rail from Minister's Island.
+He did this no matter where he was in Canada.
+Convenient when you own the railway line, right?

 The tide between Minister's Island and St Andrews-by-the-Sea